EndPointCorp/end-point-blog/2024/02/key-takeaways-from-poodr.md

 > }
 > ```

-31. **Enforce single responsibility everywhere: extract extra responsibilities from methods**.
-Methods should also have a single responsibility.
+31. **Enforce single responsibility everywhere: extract extra responsibilities from methods.** Methods should also have a single responsibility.
 Just like classes, that makes them easy to reuse, change, and understand.
 32. To determine if a method has a single responsibility, the same techniques that work for classes apply.
 Try to enunciate their purpose in a single sentence, and ask them what they do.
 33. Methods that iterate on items and act upon them too are a common case of multiple responsibilities.
 Separating iteration and action into two methods is a common refactoring to correct it.
 34. Complex calculations embedded within methods are also good candidates to be separated into other methods.
 It gives them a name and makes them reusable.